 Lurchers as Pets

 A lurcher is the result of a greyhound crossed with a working dog like a collie or a terrier.
-Although we often have small whippet type dogs, salukis and greyhounds crossed with a whippet for example which we also class as lurchers.
+Although we also class small whippet type dogs, salukis and greyhounds crossed with a whippet for example, as lurchers.
+The vast majority of lurchers arrive at KGR via the dog pound, where they have been adandoned or handed in by their previous owner once they are deemed not good enough to work (catching rabbits for example).
+The dogs usually adapt very easily to being domesticated pets and very quickly learn to enjoy the good things in life!

 Lurchers love company and so they make ideal companions.
-They can often be quite lazy dogs, and seem to prefer snoozing somewhere warm and comfortable in the house – preferably on an old duvet or sofa.
+They can often be quite lazy dogs at home, and seem to prefer snoozing somewhere warm and comfortable in the house – preferably on an old duvet or sofa.
 Like other dogs, they don’t relish being left alone.
 They usually love the company of other dogs.
-In general they need more exercise than greyhounds as they have more stamina, but this may vary considerably depending on the type of cross.
-Please do not think a lurcher is a small greyhound - and therefore easier.
-The lurchers will need a walk everyday what ever the weather and will you need to spend more time excercising them - although how much will depend on the actual dog.
+In general they need a lot more exercise than the greyhounds, as they have more stamina, but this may vary considerably depending on the type of cross.
+Please do not think a lurcher or whippet type is a small greyhound - and therefore an easier option.
+The lurchers will need a walk everyday what ever the weather and will you need to spend more time exercising them - although how much will depend on the actual dog.
+The majority of lurchers will enjoy going to training classes and we highly recommend that you do this.

 On and Off The Lead